Ruff154/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - As of the first prerequisites an Azure account needs to be created through Microsoft the Microsoft Azure portal.
-The app Microsoft Remote Desktop will also need to be installed beforehand.
+If you are on Mac the app Microsoft Remote Desktop will also need to be installed beforehand.
+Once Microsoft Remote Desktop is installed a Resource Group and a Virtual Network (VNET) will need to be created on the Virtual Machine.
-- Once your Azure account is created a Resource Group is needed to be able to house the Virtual machine.
-When creating the Virtual Machine ensure that all of the zones match.
-An additional virtual machine will also need to be created.
-One of the VM's will be running windows while the other will be running Linux/Ubuntu.
+- For the second step there needs to be the assurnace that there is connectivity between the client and the Domain Controller.
+This can be done by logging into Remote Desktop and sending a ping with (ping -t).
+Logging back into the VM that was pinged can confirm whether the connection was successful or not.
-- Once the virtual machine is created it will give a private IP address.
-The IP address will need to be entered into the VM for it to be able to work.
+- Install Active Directory and once the installation is completed one of the VM's will need to be promoted.
+Once this is done setup a new forest as (canbeanything.com).
-- Step 4
+- Create an Admin and Normal User Account in Active Directory.
+In the Active Directory Users and Computers (ADUC) an Organizational Unit will need to be created.
+Once this is done users can start being added as admins.

 <h2>Deployment and Configuration Steps</h2>